|

 fuel for use in SuperCar ShootOuts.

-The SuperCar tech inspector reserves the right to
+The SuperCar tech inspector reserves the right to check

-the hydrocarbons that compromises gasoline is 2.025.
-This is defined as
+that compromises gasoline is 2.025.
+This is defined as a reading of "0" on

-a reading of "0" on the fuel-check meter.
+the fuel-check meter.

 3.12 Nitrous Oxide is NOT allowed.
 ANYONE USING NITROUS